ths-rwth/smtrat/doc/markdown/03-architecture.md

 ## Procedures implemented as modules

 The heart of an SMT solver usually forms a SAT solver.
-In SMT-RAT, the module SATModdule abstracts the received formulae to propositional logic and uses the efficient SAT solver MiniSat @cite minisat to find a Boolean assignment of the abstraction.
+In SMT-RAT, the module SATModule abstracts the received formulae to propositional logic and uses the efficient SAT solver MiniSat @cite minisat to find a Boolean assignment of the abstraction.
 It invokes `runBackends` where the passed formulae of the SATModule contain the constraints abstracted by the assigned Boolean variables in a less-lazy fashion @cite sebastiani2007lazy.
 [Todo: Make a concise description here, refer to extensive discussion of modules]

 ## Infeasible subsets and lemmas